Edward S. Minor: Early life

 Edward S. Minor was born on December 13, 1840, in Jefferson County, New York.
 As a child, he moved to the Wisconsin Territory with his parents, settling in the town of Greenfield, in Milwaukee County.
 They soon moved to Milwaukee, where his father worked as a ship calker and Edward attended the public schools.
 The family moved to a homestead in Sheboygan County, Wisconsin, in 1852, where they worked as farm laborers.

-In the Spring of 1858, Edward Minor went north to Door County, Wisconsin, walking from Baileys Harbor to Fish Creek to claim a plot of land for the family from the General Land Office.
+In the Spring of 1858, Edward Minor went north to Door County, Wisconsin, walking from Baileys Harbor to Fish Creek to claim a plot of land for the family from the United States General Land Office.
 The rest of the family joined him there in July.

 Civil War service

 At the outbreak of the American Civil War, Minor volunteered for service in the Union Army and was enrolled as a private in Company G of the 2nd Wisconsin Cavalry Regiment.
 The 2nd Wisconsin Cavalry served in the western theater of the war and west of the Mississippi.

-He was promoted to corporal, and sergeant, and re-enlisted as a veteran with the regiment after the expiration of his three year enlistment.
-At the end of the war, he was commissioned as a second lieutenant, and was then promoted to first lieutenant in July 29, 1865.
+He was promoted to corporal, and sergeant, and re-enlisted as a veteran with the regiment after the expiration of his three-year enlistment.
+At the end of the war, he was commissioned as a second lieutenant, and was then promoted to first lieutenant on July 29, 1865.
 He mustered out with the regiment in November 1865.